EmmanetD/ChatProfit-Whatsapp-Group-Monetization-Platform/README.md

 ## Structure of the Repo
 - [Assets](/assets): Contains the dashboard images.
-- [Documents](/documents): Contains the survey questions, the market report and presentation file.
+- [Documents](/documents): Contains the survey questions, analysis and recommendation, the market report and presentation file.
 - [Data](/data): Contains the responses from the survey.

 ## Technologies Used